 You should invest in items that will help control the noise level that you hear from the outside world.
 If you can’t invest in soundproofing material for your home office design, you can buy yourself some noise-canceling headphones.

-Investing in a quality office chair is also an important design choice for your home office that will affect your productivity.
+Investing in a comfortable & ergonomic office chair is also an important design choice for your home office that will affect your productivity.
 A great desk chair will not only make you feel like you’re sitting on a cloud all day, but it will also provide lumbar support & help avoid back problems in the future.

 If you are comfortable and aren’t straining yourself the entire time you’re working.
 Not to mention that you’ll be more productive because you’re not in pain.